Home Recipes Cake and cookies

 Rhubarb cake with oranges landscape

 No flour in the house?
-You can also replace this with self raising flour.
+You can also replace this with self-rising flour.
 In that case you leave out the baking powder.
-The ginger can be replaced for cinnamon or a ginger spice mix.
-I love ginger spices so always a good idea.
+The ginger can be replaced for cinnamon or a gingerbread spice mix.
+I love gingerbread spices, so always a good idea.

 three pieces of rhubarb cake ready to be served